The Car Connection Buick Verano Overview

 Buick's Quiet Tuning ethos brings a well-controlled ride yet surprisingly deft handling—with quick-ratio steering—compared to some cushy luxury-sedan alternatives.
-In drives of that base model, we've found it to be impressively refined, with one of the quietest interiors or any compact or even mid-size sedan, plus a rear seat that's contoured for adults—although the need to compromise legroom with front-seat occupants and a somewhat narrow rear bench do reveal it as a compact.
-Trunk space is great, however.
+In drives of the base model, we've found it to be impressively refined, with one of the quietest interiors of any compact or even mid-size sedan.
+All models feature strong four-wheel disc brakes.

-In the 2013 model year, Buick has added a turbocharged Verano T, with a 2.0-liter turbo four with 250 horsepower and 260 pound-feet of torque, coupled to either a six-speed manual or six-speed automatic transmission.
-On turbocharged versions, acceleration is quite strong, with 0-60 mph times of under 6.5 seconds.
-The manual transmission is an interesting option, giving the Verano a hint of sporty feel otherwise unavailable to it--but ultimately, a feature that seems less in character than its good automatic gearbox.
-While suspension tuning and steering effort have been dialed to a more sporting level, though, the Verano T remains a quiet, comfortable ride.
+For 2012, there was only one powertrain: a 180-horsepower, 2.4-liter 4-cylinder engine and 6-speed automatic transmission, with front-wheel drive.
+That powertrain continues to this day.
+For 2013, the Verano added a new turbocharged engine.
+The 2.0-liter turbo-4 with 250 hp and 260 pound-feet of torque was coupled to either a 6-speed manual or 6-speed automatic transmission.
+Acceleration was brisk, with 0-60 mph times of less than 6.5 seconds compared to 8.6 for the 2.4.
+The manual transmission was an interesting option, giving the Verano a hint more of a sporty feel, but ultimately it seemed less in character than the good automatic gearbox.
+While suspension tuning and steering effort were dialed to a more sporting level in the Verano Turbo, it remained a quiet, comfortable ride.